Area 8G Interplay Guidelines

 Throw-ins for U-6 to U-8.
 The throw-in is replaced with a pass-in kick.

 For U-10 the goal keeper may not punt the ball.
-They will throw or roll the ball to a team mate who behind the “build-out line”.
+They will throw, row the ball, or drop kick the ball.
+Deleted 7-14-2020 the “build-out line” .

 Playground Soccer for players 3 and 4 years old is for learning fundamental motor skills using soccer as theme.
 A soccer ball can be used but competition in training or match play of any kind is not allowed.